-In 2013, my then-employer introduced me to coaching.
-Coaching posits that the person closest to a given problem is closest to its solution, and this caught my attention.
-In nonprofit and education settings, this notion runs counter to what many direct service providers believe (i.e., that service providers know best, and that those accessing services should just follow their directions without question).
-The idea that my clients intrinsically know what’s best resonated deeply with my previous training in asset-based youth development and culturally responsive education.
-I received ongoing coaching training, and had the chance to coach young people one-on-one and in group settings.
-Soon, I was developing coaching curriculum and trainings for the youth programs I was running, as well as for my colleagues’ programs.
+Coaching posits that the person closest to a given problem is closest to its solution.
+The idea that people intrinsically know what’s best for themselves resonates deeply with my previous training in asset-based community development and culturally responsive education.
+I’ve received ongoing coaching training, and had the chance to coach all kinds of people one-on-one and in group settings.
+I’ve also developed coaching curriculum and trainings for others, and regularly seek out coaching for myself.

-The opportunity to coach young people facing significant challenges pushed and stretched me, and the act of coaching itself felt like coming home.
-Finally, after 10 years of running after school programs, internship programs, and employment programs; after volunteering and mentoring; after fielding countless middle-of-the-night phone calls from friends and being their go-to person for deep listening, curious questions, empathy, and accountability; I discovered that coaching combines my skills and talents into a singular practice that I simply love.
-Coaching others, while challenging and intense as it may be, doesn’t feel like work.
+The opportunity to coach people facing significant challenges has pushed and stretched me into being a better version of myself, and the act of coaching itself has felt like coming home.
+I’ve discovered that coaching combines my skills and talents into a singular practice that I simply love.
+Coaching others, challenging and intense as it can be, doesn’t feel like work.
 In the words of the poet Mayda del Valle, “It’s not occupation or a vocation; it’s a calling – and I’m replying.”

 What is coaching?

 Coaching is a powerful, ongoing relationship that helps you focus and realize your visions and goals.
-A coach will give you the tools and support to remove obstacles and facilitate change.
+A coach will give you the tools and support to overcome obstacles and make concrete changes in your life.

 What are some reasons people hire a coach?